eztang00/DisableLocalizedGhostClicking/README.md

 -click "Download ZIP" (look to the right?)

+-find the "DisableLocalizedGhostClicking.zip" file, and uncompress it.
+(On Windows, right click and select "Extract All...")
+There now should be a folder named "DisableLocalizedGhostClicking".

+-delete the "DisableLocalizedGhostClicking.zip" file

 To run it:

 -Important: please save your work and close programs such as text editors before running.
 The program may crash your computer.

--make sure you have java installed
+-make sure you have java installed (one place to install: http://www.oracle.com/technetwork/java/javase/downloads/index.html)

--uncompress the zip file

 -either